Imamate of Futa Toro: Collapse

+In 1868 a cholera epidemic struck the region, killing around a quarter of the population of Futa Toro.
+The devastation prompted a religious revival led by Shaikh Amadu Ba, which threatened the power of the traditional aristocracy.
+The French supported the authorities in cracking down, and the shaikh's talibes attacked any French shipping that ventured past Podor.
+In 1870 a French expedition pushed Amadu Ba's forces first into central Futa and then into the Kingdom of Jolof.

-The French generally encouraged strongmen such as Abdul Bokar Kan of Bossea, Ibra Wane of Law and Samba Umahani in Toro when they attacked caravans in the region, since they hoped that would discourage migration away from the region to Umar's new state.
+The French generally encouraged strongmen such as Abdul Bokar Kan of Bossea, Ibra Wane of Law and Samba Umahani in Toro when they attacked caravans in the region, since they hoped that it would discourage migration away from the region to Omar's new state.
 Fear of continuing Muslim migration, however, led the military authorities to attack France's remaining clients in 1890.
 Abdul Bokar Kan fled but was murdered in August 1891 by the Berbers of Mauritania.
 The French consolidated their complete control of the region.